-Strained yoghurt is a very traditional fresh cheese product and exist under different names depending on the regional origin.
-In Greece it is popular under the name Greek Yoghurt, in the Middle East it is known as Labneh and in the northern European countries they call it Skyr.
+Strained yoghurt is a very traditional fresh cheese product and is known by different names depending on the region of origin.
+In some countries it is referred to as Greek yoghurt; in the Middle East as labneh and in northern European countries they call it skyr.

-In recent years these products underwent a high boom and strained yoghurt became a very successful product all over the world.
-It started at the beginning of the 21st century in the US with a single producer who wanted to bring this traditional product from Greece to the US and after a few years with clever production and good marketing the consumers loved this Greek yoghurt.
-The growing demand for healthy food and easy to eat snacks and the poor normal yoghurt acceptance in the US helped a lot to support the growing demand for the high protein, low fat yoghurt.
+In recent years these products have undergone a renaissance and strained yoghurt has become very popular all over the world.
+It began at the beginning of the 21st century in the U.S. with a single producer who wanted to bring this traditional product to U.S. consumers.
+And after a few years, with clever production and good marketing, people fell in love with strained yoghurt.

-After this success story in the US many other customers all over the world wanted to be part of this story and invested in equipment for the production of greek yoghurt.
-So today there is no region in the world where these products cannot be found.
+After this success story in the U.S. many other customers around the world wanted to be part of this story and invested in equipment for the production of strained yoghurt.
+That means today, there is virtually no region in the world where these products cannot be found.

-You start with skim milk heating and holding like you would usually do it with regular yoghurt.
-After cooling the milk to fermentation temperature, yoghurt culture is added and the milk is left for fermentation until the desired pH is reached.
+You begin by heating skim milk and then maintain the temperature as you would when making regular yoghurt.
+After cooling the milk to fermentation temperature, yoghurt culture is added and the milk is left to ferment until the desired pH is reached.
 The formed curd is then agitated to achieve a homogenous structure and even distribution between the liquid and protein phase.
 This homogenous curd is then transferred at fermentation temperature to the fresh cheese separator in order to remove whey from the yoghurt curd.

-Downstream the separator an immediate first cooling with a heat exchanger is key to stop further acidification and to maintain a good structure of the yoghurt.
-Before final packing and cooling you can blend cream, fruit or whatever your customers like, in-line to your yoghurt.
+Downstream from the separator, an immediate first cooling with a heat exchanger is required to stop further acidification and to maintain a good yoghurt structure.
+Before final packaging and cooling, cream, fruit or other ingredients can be added in-line to the yoghurt.

 The role of a GEA Separator in making strained yoghurt

-What's the role of a GEA Separator in producing strained yoghurt like greek style, Labneh or Skyr on an industrial scale.
+The role of a GEA Separator in producing strained or Greek yoghurt, labneh or skyr on an industrial scale.